Ambrose of Optina: Biography

 Being able to give wise advice to other people, Ambrose, due to his humility, sought advice from others without relying on his own mind even having the gift of reasoning.
 After the death of Macarius, having no one to turn to in his monastery, he turned first to his bishop Gregory.
 And over time, learning from some credible people about one hidden, wandering spiritual elder, Ambrose immediately tried to get close to him.
-He constantly wrote secret letters to this elder with the intention to do everything with the advice of another person in which he saw the expression of the will of God – not following own will.
+He constantly wrote secret letters to this elder with the intention to do everything with the advice of another person in which he saw the expression of the will of God - not following one's own will.

 Ambrose founded Shamordino Convent in 1884.
 This convent, which is near Optina, opened its doors to women who were poor, sickly, or even blind.
 Most convents were very poor and had to rely on the incomes of women who had a certain personal wealth in order to remain open.
 Ambrose made it possible for any woman who wished to become a nun.
 After the death of the first abbess, Mother Sophia, Ambrose went there in June 1890 to put the convent's affairs in order.
 He was unable to return to Optina due to illness, and died in the Shamordino cloister on October 10, 1891, and was buried in the Optina "desert" (poustin).
-His relics were placed in the Vvedensky Church of the Monastery.
+His relics were placed in the Vvedensky Church of the Monastery; in 1998, they were moved to the church of the Vladimir Icon of the Mother of God.